 Events 2022: How disruption is influencing the development of leading B2B event brands

-B2B events are already showing that our sector can think ahead, can learn to be more Customer-focussed (beyond the words of a mission statement and into reality).
-Think SXSW’s business content, c2, Web Summit and many more.
+B2B events have already shown that our sector can think ahead, can learn to be more Customer-focussed (beyond just words).
+Think SXSW’s Interactive conference, c2 in Montreal, Money 2020 and many more.

-So what should B2B event owners you start thinking about and preparing for?
+So what should B2B event owners be thinking about and preparing for?
 How might technology and emerging service strategies allow events to develop over the next few years?

 #2: Old School vs New School Spex

 Remember the days in 2017 when a sponsor’s metrics were about meetings, conversions to post-event contact and on to the expectation of a deal or two?

 By 2022 big ticket sponsors will see themselves as primarily investing in your analytics mill and your ability to offer rich analysis of; and speedy/automated behavioural analysis of their client base